attr-encrypted/attr_encrypted/README.markdown

 #### Default options ####

-For your convenience, the `:encode` and `:marshal` options are set to true by default since you'll be storing everything in a database.
+For your convenience, the `:encode` option is set to true by default since you'll be storing everything in a database.

 #### Dynamic find\_by\_ and scoped\_by\_ methods ####